javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 ## Summary

-From the browser point of view, there are two kinds of cross-origin requests: "simple" and all the others.
+From the browser point of view, there are two kinds of cross-origin requests: "safe" and all the others.

-[Simple requests](http://www.w3.org/TR/cors/#terminology) must satisfy the following conditions:
+"Safe" requests must satisfy the following conditions:
 - Method: GET, POST or HEAD.
 - Headers -- we can set only:
     - `Accept`